The Nest

 Both condos and co-ops have documentation and by-laws that new buyers need to know before moving in.
 This includes a run-through of ownercan i sell my house during a divorce fees.
 You will need to give your real estate agent the number to the HOA office to collect the documents and give them to buyers.

-You are in the middle of a divorce, and therefore, you need to realize that you can’t always trust your ex to help in this process.
+You are in the middle of a divorce, so you need to realize that you can’t always trust your ex to help in this process.

 2. What Should You Do If Your Soon-To-Be-Ex Is Making It Hard For You To Sell The Home During A Divorce?